 - Fostering connections in faculty-led programs to numerous locations, including Australia, Brazil, China, Colombia, Costa Rica, France, Haiti, Ireland, Italy, Jamaica, Norway, Peru, Romania, South Africa, Taiwan, Tanzania, Vietnam and Zambia.

 Capacity Building for Far-Reaching Impacts

-- Through the Farmer-to-Farmer project in Colombia, Purdue Extension educators and others shared their technical knowledge with smallholder farmers in the Piedemonte region - a life changing experience for all involved.
+- Through a previous Farmer-to-Farmer project in Colombia, Purdue Extension educators and others shared their technical knowledge with smallholder farmers in the Piedemonte region - a life changing experience for all involved.

-- Sixteen projects were completed in Afghanistan including partnerships with six Afghan universities.
+- Between 2006 and 2018, IPIA completed sixteen projects in Afghanistan including partnerships with six Afghan universities.
 This partnership led to more than 110 Afghans receiving Master's and PhDs, 15 pursuing MS degrees and two pursuing PhDs.